ticketeer/docs/src/errors.md

 ::: info `Invalid Status`

-This error happens when you try change the status of a ticket to an invalid status.
+This error happens when you try to change the status of a ticket to an invalid status.

 :::